williamdemeo/Czerny/README.md

 Other Notes
 -----------
-In April 2013 I gave about this universal algebraic way of looking at synchronizing automata.
+In April 2013 I gave a lecture about this universal algebraic way of looking at synchronizing automata.
 The slides are available [here](http://williamdemeo.files.wordpress.com/2012/12/cugradalgebraseminar.pdf).

 The Czerny Conjecture is a statement about all finite automata, even those